rydohg/pl0/README.md

 Scoping works like most programming languages.

+All programs must end with a period.

+Semicolons are only required after declarations, after ```end``` in a begin/end block, and after all statements but the last in a statement list.
+See Code Blocks for an example.
 #### Code Blocks
 Anywhere ```<statement>``` is listed can be a single statement.
 If you want to do multiple instructions, replace ```<statement>```